This auto repair article is about engine valves and some of the common problems they can cause when something goes wrong with them.

 Back in the old days many auto repair shops performed their own valve jobs and machine work.
 Today it is more common that the auto repair center will remove the cylinder heads and send them out to a specialized shop that performs the actual repairs.

-In either case there can be skill involved and human error can reduce the longevity of the repairs.
+In either case human error can reduce the longevity of the repairs.
 If you have a valve job performed it’s nice to know what kind of warranty the maintenance center and or machine shop will provide to cover workmanship.
+People with these skills often stand behind their work.

 Intake Vs Exhaust Valve Problems

-When an engine valve is damaged and is no longer sealing off the combustion chamber we consider the valve burned.
+When an engine valve becomes damaged and no longer sealing off the combustion chamber we consider the valve burned.
 It gets this nick name, because when you take the engine apart you’ll often see heat damage.

 When you have a burnt valve it will make a popping sound on the combustion stroke of that cylinder.
-You can tell if the burned valve is on the intake side or exhaust side by where the popping noise is heard from.
+You can tell if the burned valve lives on the intake side or exhaust side by where the popping noise comes from.

 If it pops out of the exhaust system tail pipe its an exhaust valve issue.
-If the pop sound is heard better through the throttle body in the engine compartment, then the intake valve is the cause.
+If you hear a pop sound better through the throttle body in the engine compartment, then the intake valve represents the cause.
 You can isolate the cylinder by performing a compression test.
 The cylinder with the problem will have much lower compression then the healthy cylinders.

 Although I wouldn’t consider engine repairs a good project for the driveway mechanic learning more about the process can help you negotiate with the repair shop.
 I have about 10 more pages on the subject of understanding and testing automotive engines that might help.